AudioCrafter/Bee-Swarm-Addons/README.md

-# How to install
+# !!How to install!!

 1. Download the latest release file from the file section on the top of the page or from [here](https://github.com/AudioCrafter/Bee-Swarm-Addons/raw/master/Beeswarm%20Addons%20Installer1.3.0.msi)
 2. open the ``Beeswarm Addons Installer.msi`` file
+3. Windows may say the program is malicious, you can just ignore this. (you can look at the code in the [source code](https://github.com/AudioCrafter/Bee-Swarm-Addons/tree/master/source%20code), and compile it by yourself if you want.)
-3. Follow the setup guide
+4. Follow the setup guide

 # Features

-- timers for: ``Stockings, Snowbear, Snow Canon, Beesmas Feast, Candles, Honey Wreath, Wealth clock, 20 minutes kick timer``.
+- timers for: ``Stockings, Snowbear, Snow Canon, Beesmas Feast, Candles, Honey Wreath, Wealth clock, Memory Matches, 20 minutes kick timer``.
 - Alerts for: ``Puffshrooms, Mondo chick``
 - Overlay Mode
 - night mode (mutes sounds)